Muideen-Abubakar/Incorrect-Trade-Detection/README.md

 #--------------------------------------------------------------------------------------
-# UCL -- Institute of Finance & Technology
-# Student Name  : Muideen Abubakar
+# Name  : Muideen Abubakar
-# Student Number : 21125043
-# Coursework Two : README
+# Doc Title : README
 #--------------------------------------------------------------------------------------
 The objective: To detect incorrect trades for trades executed on 11-Nov-2021 and 12-Nov-2021